CamoCatX/camocatx.github.io/about.md

 <br>
 * * *

-As you may have seen here, I have a busy schedule and great enthusiasm for Cybersecurity and I plan to learn more and expand my knowledge and experience every day in this beautiful field. :)
+As you may have seen here, I have great curiosity and enthusiasm for Cybersecurity and I plan to learn more and expand my knowledge and experience every day in this beautiful field.